rpeloff/multimodal_one_shot_learning/README.md

 Train and test multimodal models
 --------------------------------

+The multimodal one-shot models are demonstrated in two separate Jupyter notebooks:

+1. `experiments/nb1_unimodal_train_test.ipynb`  trains and tests unimodal models for one-shot speech or image classification

+2. `experiments/nb2_multimodal_test.ipynb`  extends unimodal models to the multimodal one-shot case, testing on one-shot cross-modal speech-image digit matching

-Models are conveniently trained and tested in two separate Jupyter notebooks.
-To run these notebooks, execute the `run_notebooks.sh [OPTIONS]` script (use `--help` flag for more information),
+To run these notebooks and reproduce the results in the paper, execute the `run_notebooks.sh [OPTIONS]` script (use `--help` flag for more information),

 ```bash
 ./run_notebooks.sh --port=8888
 ```

 and navigate to http://127.0.0.1:8888/.
-Follow the instructions in the notebooks ... (under construction)

-NOTE
+Follow the experiment notebooks and execute the code cells to train, test, and summarise the unimodal and multimodal one-shot models.

+Note
 ----
+All code used for the paper is present in this repo, and the experiment notebooks should reproduce all results.
+If you find any mistakes in the code or notebooks, please let us know by raising an issue!
-This repo is under construction, and the notebooks that reproduce the experiments results from the paper are in the process of being cleaned for ease of use.
-All code used in the paper is present, so feel free to raise issues if you find any problem or have general comments! :)
+Also feel free to raise issues if you have general comments! :smile: